-Shandong Cuisine or Lu Cuisine — Representative of Northern Chinese Food Culture
+Shandong Cuisine or Lu Cuisine — Icons of Northern Chinese Food Culture

-In addition, an important ingredient is the time-consuming soup stock, which usually takes hours or days of stewing and filtering.
+Additionally, a key ingredient is the time-consuming soup stock, often requiring hours or days of stewing and filtering.

-Nowadays, most northern Chinese follow the cooking methods of Lu Cuisine.
+Presently, many northern Chinese individuals adhere to the cooking methods of Lu Cuisine.

-Meanwhile, some of the most authentic and exquisite dishes are served more on high-end occasions because of the expensive materials, time-consuming, and complicated cooking methods.
+However, the most authentic and exquisite dishes are reserved for high-end occasions due to the expensive materials, time-consuming preparation, and intricate cooking methods.

-Lu Cuisine also has set the basic etiquette of the Chinese food culture, which includes balance, refinement, and delicacy.
+Lu Cuisine has also established the fundamental etiquette of Chinese food culture, emphasizing balance, refinement, and delicacy.

 You Might Also Like: